dm9965/estore-project/docs/DesignDoc.md

 > section will follow the same instructions that are given for the View
 > Tier above._

+The ViewModel Tier contains all of the DAO's.
+These are the interfaces for the files as they act as basic functions for every aspect of the website's functionality.
+For example, the ViewModel tier contains DAO's for the cart, shoe and user.

 > _At appropriate places as part of this narrative provide one or more
 > static models (UML class diagrams) with some details such as critical attributes and methods._